 See a Traditional Legong Dance Performance

 Ubud is the perfect place to see a traditional Balinese dance performance called Legong.
 This dynamic and slow-moving dance is mesmerizing to watch, characterized by intricate finger movements and facial expressions.
 This traditional dance is taught at a very young age.
 The performers are intricately adorned with beautiful headdresses, makeup, and traditional clothing.
-One of the best places to see the performance is at Ubud Palace.
+One of the best places to see the performance is at Ubud Palace or ARMA Museum.
 Performances last 90 minutes and the show is available every day of the week.

 Price: 80k per person ($6 USD)